Bonhams sale of Modern and Contemporary Middle Eastern Art on April 8 in London features stand-out works from the region's leading artists.

 The sale is curated by Nima Sagharchi, a new appointment in Bonhams Modern and Contemporary Middle Eastern Art Department.
 Sagharchi comments: "We are delighted to be staging a sale featuring rare and important works from some of the regions most eminent artists.
 Many of the works come to market for the first time and are notable for their distinguished provenance", adding that "Bonhams has enjoyed a significant presence in the Middle Eastern art market since our inaugural sales in Dubai over six years ago.

-The new chapter of sales in London, not only demonstrate our ongoing commitment to the category, but emphasize our intention to raise the profile of Middle Eastern art in the international market"
+The new chapter of sales in London, not only demonstrate our ongoing commitment to the category, but emphasise our intention to raise the profile of Middle Eastern art in the international market"

 Bonhams will hold a preview exhibition during 'Art Dubai', on March 17th, in the JAMM Gallery, owned by H.H Sheikha Lulu Al Sabah who is curating a part of the sale titled "Art from the Gulf".
 This element of the sale will showcase works of up and coming artists from the Gulf region.